Znnnnnnnnnnn/url-shortener/README.md

 1. Make use of memory caching (e.g. redis) to cache the access of original url to reduce the lookup to database.
 2. UUID duplication check on every new url adding request
+3. URL format validation
-3. Separate redirecting and dashboard services
+4. Separate redirecting and dashboard services
-4. Authentiation and authorisation
+5. Authentiation and authorisation
-5. Logging and monitoring
+6. Logging and monitoring
-6. Load balancing on the the shortened URL access'
+7. Load balancing on the the shortened URL access'
-7. Handle hot reload
+8. Handle hot reload
-8. Blue green deployment
+9. Blue green deployment